John Stamos: 1987–1995: Full House

 In the late 1980s, ABC's Full House gradually became a hit, and the show solidified Stamos's career.
-He asked that the character's last name be Katsopolis to highlight his Greek heritage, according to show creator and executive producer Jeff Franklin.
-He played one of the show's protagonists, Jesse, who lives with his brother-in-law, Danny, whose deceased wife was Jesse's older sister.
-Danny's best friend, Joey, also lives in the house with them.
-The three help each other raise Danny's three young daughters.
-Jesse is known to be the "bad boy" at first until he falls in love with and marries Rebecca Donaldson and has twin boys, Nicky and Alex.
+He asked that his character's last name be changed from Cochran to Katsopolis to highlight his Greek heritage, according to show creator and executive producer Jeff Franklin.
+He played one of the show's protagonists, Jesse, who lives with his brother-in-law, Danny Tanner (Bob Saget), whose deceased wife Pam Tanner (Christine Houser) was Jesse's older sister.
+Danny's best friend, Joey Gladstone (Dave Coulier), also lives in the house with them.
+The three help each other raise Danny's three young daughters D.J.
+(Candace Cameron), Stephanie (Jodie Sweetin) and Michelle Tanner (Mary-Kate and Ashley Olsen).
+Jesse is known to be the "bad boy" at first until he falls in love with and marries Rebecca Donaldson (Lori Loughlin) and has twin boys, Nicky and Alex Katsopolis (Blake and Dylan Tuomy-Wilhoit).
 In 1995, after eight seasons, the series came to an end.
 Stamos has since maintained close relationships with co-stars Bob Saget, Dave Coulier, Lori Loughlin, Jodie Sweetin, Mary-Kate and Ashley Olsen, Andrea Barber, and Candace Cameron Bure.

 1996–2009: Later career

 Stamos has appeared in numerous made-for-television films, stage productions, television series, and commercials.
 He had starring roles in the television series Thieves (2001) and Jake in Progress (2005).
 Both shows ran for several episodes before cancellation.
-In 2003, Stamos guest-starred on Friends, appearing in the season nine episode, "The One with the Donor", playing a man who went to Chandler and Monica's apartment for dinner, not knowing he was actually being interviewed to be a sperm donor.
+In 2003, Stamos guest-starred on Friends, appearing in the season nine episode, "The One with the Donor", playing Zack, a man who went to Chandler Bing (Matthew Perry) and Monica Gellar (Courteney Cox)'s apartment for dinner, not knowing he was actually being interviewed to be a sperm donor.
 Stamos was a guest star in a first-season episode of MTV's The Andy Milonakis Show (2005), playing himself.
 He took part in only one skit, which featured him in a tree, having rabies, and being put down by another character.
-In the A&E television movie Wedding Wars (2006), he starred as Shel, a gay wedding planner.
+In the A&E television movie Wedding Wars (2006), he starred as Shel Grandy, a gay wedding planner.
 He stated that his performance reflected his support for same-sex marriages.